Jmzp/lynx-boilerplate/README.md

-## Rspeedy project
+## Lynx Boilerplate Project

-This is a ReactLynx project bootstrapped with `create-rspeedy`.
+This is a Lynx project bootstrapped with `create-rspeedy`.

 ## Getting Started